Tonight in New York, one week from today in New Jersey – the EZ Street Band!

 On nailing down the voice of Bruce Springsteen, and which one is harder – the speaking voice of The Boss, or the singing voice of The Boss… both of which he has had firsthand, in-person experiences with: “It’s funny, because I am more of a vocal impressionist.
 I’ve been doing a talking impression of Bruce since I was 15 because I just loved those bootlegs so much.
 We would collect them as teenagers back when you could only get vinyl.
 Those were the days before cassette tapes.
 They weren’t even on the scene yet!
 Every weekend we go down to the record store, and I lived in Queens, so we go down to the Village and on Eighth Street and see what new bootleg came out that week.
 We would get it and hear on them these things called talks, or what we called talks, Bruce’s talks.
 I mention this in the show – that those talks, those monologues that he did meant as much to me as the music after a while.
 He mentioned a lot in there about following your dreams, about being who you are, and, of course, telling stories behind the songs.
 I just ate that up.
 It got me not only into his music, but those talks really got me through a lot of hard times as a teenager and encouraged me to try to be a creative person when really nobody else was.
 I wouldn’t even admit to anybody I wanted to do that.
 I tell the story in the show about how I got to tell Bruce that in person and how I kind of overdid it a little bit in my enthusiasm [Laughs].
 I mean, he was very gracious and sweet about it, you know, but he also walks the earth as kind of a God.
 I’m sure it’s something that he probably hears daily in one way or another, but it was really a privilege and an honor to be able to impart that to him.

 Anyway, so singing was much harder.
 I mean, I could sort of fake my way through this or that, and I’ve had to sing my whole career, but usually just in a comedy way.
 I actually pretty much only sang in a comedy way, so for that you don’t really need to sing very well.
 You need to carry a tune and sort of convey the story of the song, so it’s ok if you talk through half of it, you know?
 I never really learned to sing properly for a variety of reasons, but I sort of tricked myself into trying to do that with this, because, in my mind, I wasn’t singing; I was trying to capture Bruce.
 I sort of tricked myself – like a Jedi mind trick into – into thinking that I had to really be meticulous about learning to sing and increasing my vocal range and just singing better.
 Even though we’ve got the Bruce rasp, that actually kind of makes it harder sometimes.
 You’ve got to sing through that smokiness!
-That was an unexpected joy of all this, too: to was really learn something at my advanced age, learn to sing, learn a new skill.”
+That was an unexpected joy of all this, too: to learn something at my advanced age, learn to sing, learn a new skill.”

 On how this project of his is the dream of a lifetime (our words, not his, but still very true): “It is, in many ways, it is.
 Singing itself is a joy.
 That’s medically proven, like scientifically proven; something about how your vagus nerve really responds to just singing and how it’s a way to release positive endorphins and chemicals in your system, which is very addictive, actually.
 And then, for me having worked so hard over many, many years with many, many different vocal impressions, this one was for me.
 I played a French guy in this movie once and that was hard.
 It took like two or three months to get a good French accent.
 Some come easier than others, but this was the hardest one, and this is the hardest I’ve ever worked.
 Singing like Bruce took like six months and I’m still working on it after almost a year, but I really love it.”